tm-LBenson/AWS-Slides/_posts/2024-1-5-section-13-lesson-4.md

 - **NACL vs. Security Groups**: NACLs provide a broad layer of security at the subnet level, useful for controlling access to multiple instances within the same subnet.
 Security groups provide more granular control at the instance level.
 - **Combining Both**: For robust security, it's common to use both NACLs and security groups.
 NACLs serve as a first line of defense, blocking undesirable traffic at the subnet level.
 Security groups then provide finer-grained control over the traffic allowed to reach individual instances.

-Understanding the functionalities and differences between NACLs and security groups is crucial for designing secure, highly available network architectures in AWS.
+Understanding the functionalities and differences between NACLs and security groups is important for designing secure, highly available network architectures in AWS.

 <!-- pagebreak -->